 Would you like your own Beach Hut?

 Visit Fleetwood is created for you by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast.
-We have an online shop where we sell our own original art.
+The Seaside Emporium is our online shop where we sell our own original art.

 This is our beach hut watercolour painting – available framed or as a plain print.
 Follow the link and have a look around at both local scenes and traditional seaside views.